atomashevic/transforEmotion/README.md

 devtools::install_github("atomashevic/transforEmotion")
 ```

-After installing the package, load it in R.
+After installing the package, you can load it in R.

 ```R
 # Load package